ryanlau/jiminjimout/README.md

 This project is a version of 8ball/pool/billiards in Processing.

 ## How To Launch
+#### Linux
-First, from the root of the project directory, run `processing Woo/Woo.pde.
+From the root of the project directory, run `processing Woo/Woo.pde`.
+Click the run button or CTRL/CMD+R to launch.

+#### Non-Linux
-Then click the run button or CTRL-R.
+Open processing.
+Then, CTRL/CMD+O and choose project directory.
+Click the run button or CTRL/CMD+R to launch.